chiragsahni/NY_PA_Expenditures/readme.md

 # New York Public Assistance Cses

-Our project focuses on the data exploration for Public Assistance (PA) Caseloads and Expenditures from 2002 to till date for the state of New York.
+This web application focuses on the data exploration for Public Assistance (PA) Caseloads and Expenditures from 2002 to till date for the state of New York.
 These data are monthly listings of cases, recipients and expenditures in the categories of various Assistance Programs.
-We also included a supplement dataset to fulfill the graduate requirement and this supplement dataset provides the number of PA case openings in each month for each Local Social Services District (SSD).
+I also included a supplement dataset which provides the number of PA case openings in each month for each Local Social Services District (SSD).

 GitHub Repository - https://github.com/chiragsahni/NY_PA_Expenditures